ErikOostveen/UberClock/README.md

 # UberClock

 A smart MIDI master clock designed for synth jam sessions (up to 6 people).
-This master clock, and its MIDI distribution boxes, ensures that anyone in the jam session always -and automatically- starts at the downbeat keeping everything and everyone nicely in sync.
+This master clock, and its MIDI distribution boxes, ensures that anyone in the jam session always -and automatically- start at the downbeat keeping everything and everyone nicely in sync.
+The Restart feature allows for an on-the-fly resync of all gear in case one or more participants start to run out of sync.

 Below: MIDI Clock after tapping "Re/Start" and sending a MIDI Start message at the first available downbeat